 - 1. The teacher discusses concerns with the SENDCO/parents and completes all relevant forms (SEND Registration) - 2.
-A SEND Support Plan is then formulated with parents, setting SMART targets.
-A copy is given to parents.
-The Assess, Plan, Do, Review cycle is followed - Each term the parents will then meet with class teacher and/or SENDCO to discuss progress and ways they can support work in school measured against their individual targets
+A SEND Support Plan is then formulated with parents, setting annual SMART targets.
+A copy is given to parents and staff.
+The Assess, Plan, Do, Review cycle is followed - 3.
+Each term parents will meet with class teacher and/or SENDCO to discuss progress and ways they can support work in school measured against their individual targets.
+Support is reviewed and may be adapted - 4.
+External specialists may be involved at this stage to provide support for pupils